EliasLd/DUINOSHOOT/README.md

 ![ennemy spaceship sprite made with paint](images/sprite_ennemy.bmp)

 ### USAGE
-If you want to teste the DUINOSHOOT, you just have to take de .ino source code and download the libraries.
+If you want to test the DUINOSHOOT, you just have to take de .ino source code and download the libraries.
 I use Arduino IDE but you can also use Visual Studio Code with the platformIO extension.

 ### ELECTRONIC ASSEMBLY
 I will fisrt put an image of the electronic assembly prototype on my breadboard :